 From the Merlion, turn left and head towards the DNA-shaped Helix Bridge.
 From there you’ll get a panoramic view of the esplanade, Art Science Museum and the Marina Bay Sands.

-If you want to get a bird’s eye view of the Singapore skyline, you can visit the observation deck (Skypark) at Marina Bay Sands which costs about US$ 14.
+If you want to get a bird’s eye view of the Singapore skyline, you can visit the Skypark observation deck at Marina Bay Sands.

 Gardens by the Bay